KeithChenYong/AI-ML-Imperial-College-Business-School/model_card.md

 ## Limitations

 Outline the limitations of your model.
-1. Inherently stochastic data:
-  a.
-Stock prices are noisy by nature as data are driven by humans.
+1. Inherently stochastic data: Stock prices are noisy by nature as data are driven by humans.
 Longer historical data used to train the model will result in a degradation of performance.
-2. Sensitivity Hyperparameters:
-  a.
-Using Bayesian optimisation, it is possible to fine-tuned hyperparameters.
+2. Sensitivity Hyperparameters: Using Bayesian optimisation, it is possible to fine-tuned hyperparameter.
-  b.
 Note that this approach is computationally expensive.

 ## Trade-offs